DO YOU NEED NEW RUNNING SHOES? 7 SIGNS THAT TELL YOU WHEN TO REPLACE YOUR OLD ONES

 2. intense pain in your feet

-If the bottom of your feet, especially your arches, become very sore too, then your shoes are telling you that you need to change them.
+If the bottom of your feet, especially your arches, become very sore, then your shoes are telling you that you need to change them.
 This is because their shape has changed over time, making them unfitting to your feet.
-If you’re unfamiliar with your foot shape, take the wet test and get your next running shoes.
+If you’re unfamiliar with your foot shape, take the wet test and get the perfect running shoes for your feet.

 So either way, it’s you or your BFF who put an end to the friendship.
 We’re sorry we had to be the ones to tell you.